jeanluciradukunda/world-clock-buddy/README.md

 To modify or enhance the extension:

 1. Clone the repository
+2. Install dependencies: `npm install`
-2. Make your changes to the HTML, CSS, and JavaScript files
+3. Make your changes to the HTML, CSS, and JavaScript files
+4. Run linting: `npm run lint`
-3. Test your changes by loading the extension in developer mode
+5. Test your changes by loading the extension in developer mode
-4. For distribution, you can create a ZIP file of the entire directory
+6. Create a build package: `npm run build`

 ## Future Enhancements